 TRCC is a peer community of movement leaders with broad multi-stakeholder perspectives, significant influence within their field of work, and connections beyond their geographic region.
-Leaders share justice and economic democracy values as they reimagine and rebuild local community systems: culture, food, water, energy, policy, etc.
+Leaders share justice and economic democracy values as they reimagine and rebuild local community systems: culture, climate, food, water, energy, policy, etc.

 Stewards – 1st Ring